 Admission priority is given to applicants who have graduated from a master program with high academic standing.
 Students with only a bachelor's degree with health services research experience are occasionally admitted.
 Generally these students are admitted to the Master of Science Program and then to the Doctoral Program.

-Students admitted to the program generally have GRE scores in or above the 80th percentile.
+- Students admitted to the program generally have GRE scores at or above the 80th percentile.

-International applicants must also meet the English language proficiency requirements set by the UW Graduate School.
+- International applicants must also meet the UW Graduate School English Language Proficiency Requirements.